It may be called a “dishwasher,” but the handy kitchen appliance can clean a lot more than dishes.

 Small items can often fit in your silverware caddy.
 I still use the top-rack-only Munchkin dishwasher basket I bought in 2007.
 I stack it with anything I fear might jump around inside the machine.

-Now, here are some surprising items you might not have realized you can clean in your dishwasher:
+Here are some surprising items you might not have realized you can clean in your dishwasher:

 1. Some Instant Pot parts

-Believe it or not, the company states — and I’ve verified with my own Instant Pot — that the following parts are dishwasher-safe:
+The company states — and I’ve verified with my own Instant Pot — that the following parts are dishwasher-safe:

 - Sealing ring